Ozzi448/BOTN-Backup-Restore/README.md

 For Restoring, follow these steps:
 1. Click which folder, CharacterPresets or SaveGames.
 2. Ensure that Restore is selected (Backup is selected by default).
-3. Drag and drop or click Add Archive button and select the file. files accepted are (.zip, .rar, .7z, .sav). *You can place many files in this selector.*
+3. Drag and drop or click Add Archive button and select the file.
+   Accepted filetypes include (.zip, .rar, .7z, .sav). *You can place many files in this selector.*
-4. Click Restore button, (.zip, .rar, .7z) will be extracted, (.sav) will be copied.
+5. Click Restore button, (.zip, .rar, .7z) will be extracted, (.sav) will be copied.

 ---